What happens at the Magistrate's Court or Royal Court

 - tell the usher who you are and the name of the accused.
 You will be shown where to wait

-- it is advisable not to talk to anyone about the evidence you will be giving in the case; you may be asked about this in court.
+- it is advisable not to talk to anyone about the evidence you'll be giving in the case.
+You may be asked about this in court.
 If you do discuss the case with other people you may unwittingly prejudice your evidence.
-(You can of course speak to the police, lawyers, court officials or other people who are dealing with the case)
+However, you can speak to the police, lawyers, court officials or other people who are dealing with the case

-- do not leave the court until you are told that you are no longer needed
+- do not leave the court until you're told that you're no longer needed

 - if you have an important reason to leave early, tell the usher before the case starts.
 It may be possible for you to give evidence out of turn, although this cannot always be arranged

-- if you want to see inside any court (including the Royal Court) before the case, you can do this by contacting the police officer in charge of the case or the Victim Support Scheme volunteer
+- if you want to see inside any court (including the Royal Court) before the case, you can do this by contacting the police officer in charge of the case or Victims First Jersey

 - your case may be delayed or even put off to another date.
 This may be because an earlier case has gone on longer than expected or a person in the case does not arrive.
 Sometimes an accused pleads guilty on the day of the trial so witnesses are told at the last minute that their evidence is not needed